Ashwitha-Ramesh/CricMystic/README.md

 ## 📄 License

 This project is created for educational and internship purposes.

+## ⭐ If you find CricMystic interesting, consider giving the repository a star!